-Comment: The intent is that all components including PADS (packet assemblers-disassemblers), modems, concentrators, multiplexors, etc. required to attach to the 64 kbps line must be priced in addition to the price of the terminals/workstations.ar9.2.3 History Storage and Recovery Log Pricing
+Comment: The intent is that all components including PADS (packet assemblers-disassemblers), modems, concentrators, multiplexors, etc., required to attach clients and servers or to attach network nodes should be priced.

-9.2.3.1 Within the priced system, there must be sufficient on-line storage to support any expanding system files.
+9.2.4 History Storage and Recovery Log Pricing

-- 1. The amount of space required must be priced as follows: durable History records/rows at the published tps rate should be calculated based on storage used during measurement. - 2.
-The above calculated space will be multiplied by 90.
+- 9.2.4.1 Within the priced system, there must be sufficient on-line storage to support any expanding system files. - 1.
+The amount of space required must be priced as follows: durable History records/rows at the published tps rate should be calculated based on storage used during measurement. - 2.
+The above calculated space will be multiplied by 30.